By LAURA RIGOLOSI

 Consider doing this type of think aloud with your students online — either in real time or as a short recorded video.
 Rather than simply creating a video where you explain the major steps needed for answering a question or solving a problem, try to capture yourself actually doing the work, making even your smallest thinking moves visible — the questioning, rereading, reasoning, and revising that often happens while engaging in higher-order tasks, but that we often do without even realizing.
 You might also share things like how you knew to begin your answer in a certain way, or what bit of information caused you to stop and double-check your computations.
 Sharing these micro thinking steps will help students see that there is not a singular way to answer a question or to solve a problem, which may help them become more aware of their own thinking.

-As you continue transposing your classes to online learning, we hope you will utilize the tools and concepts we have outlined here, to ensure you are reaching all learners.
+As you continue adapting your instruction for remote and blended learning, we hope you will utilize the tools and concepts we have outlined here to ensure you are reaching all learners.
 While our in-person sessions are on hold, you can continue to participate in professional development on this topic by joining us online.